 - Confirmed level is for baccalaureate holders with at least a B2 language level and includes : mandatory two-week summer school before the beginning of Year 1, German language lessons, interculturality classes, certain lectures and scientific seminars in German and at least one internship in a German-speaking country

 - Expert level is for baccalaureate holders with at least a B2 + language level and the motivation to embark upon a demanding Franco-German journey.
 This level includes : mandatory two-week summer school before the beginning of Year 1, 1 or 2 years of study in Germany (depending on the specialization chosen : semesters 1- 4 = possibility of earning a German bachelor’s degree in parallel with the diploma at INSA, or semesters 3 – 4 only).

 Access to Year 3 and 4

-The summer school takes place at INSA Strasbourg during the second fortnight in August, just before the beginning of the new academic year.
-It is mandatory for students on the Expert and Confirmed level and optional for students of the Advanced level.
+The summer school takes place at INSA Strasbourg during the second half of August, just before the beginning of the new academic year.
+It is mandatory for students of the Expert and Confirmed level and optional for students of the Advanced level.

-A Mechatronics-DeutschINSA sandwich course is offered to students with 2 years of higher education (DUT or BTS 2-year technical diploma, bachelor’s degree or Grandes Écoles preparatory class (CPGE)).
+A Mechatronics-DeutschINSA dual education course is offered to students with 2 years of higher education (DUT or BTS 2-year technical diploma, bachelor’s degree or Grandes Écoles preparatory class (CPGE)).

-Continuing with a double diploma at master’s level
+Continuing with a double diploma at the master’s level

-The DeutschINSA project is funded with the backing of:
+The DeutschINSA project was/is funded with the backing of:

-- our corporate sponsors: Schaeffler France, Clemessy, Gaggenau Industrie, Hager Group, Schaeffler France, Sotralentz, Vinci Energies
+- Corporate sponsors: Clemessy, Gaggenau Industrie, Hager Group, Schaeffler France, Sotralentz, Vinci Energies